ppetr/lockfree-userspace-rcu/README.md

     a separately allocated array.
 - Allow arbitrary C++ [allocators](https://en.cppreference.com/w/cpp/named_req/Allocator).
-- Make sure the first type parameter for `Ref` is sane.
-In particular it doesn't make sense for it to be a reference.
 - Improve documentation where needed.
 This project should ideally have also some didactical value.
 - Popularize the project to be useful to others too.